heidi-holappa/tira-labra-2022/documentation/testing-documentation.md

 ```

 ## Analysis-tests view
-In the GUI's analysis-tests view user can create new randomly created test material or run analysis-tests on the files located in the configured test-folder that are of selected size.
+In the GUI's 'analysis-tests' view user can create new randomly created test material or run analysis-tests on the files located in the configured test-folder.

-When the analysis-tests are run, all files in the configured directory (default: test-data) that match the size user defined are included.
-Included files are compressed and uncompressed.
+When the analysis-tests are run, all files in the configured directory (default: test-data) that match the minimum and maximum size defined by user are included.
+Included files are then compressed and uncompressed.
 All content is validated before compression and after uncompression original and uncompressed content of each file is verified to match.
+Analysis data is gathered from different steps of the process.

 Before running the tests user is asked to specify minimum and maximum character count for files to be included.
 If user for instance sets the values to `50000` and `2500000` files with a character count from 50,000 to 2,500,000 will be included in the tests.

-User can view the test result of the extensive tests in the desktop application, or from a generated HTML-file.
+User can view the results of the extensive tests in the desktop application, or from a generated HTML-file.
 The HTML-file includes two tables and five graphs to make reviewing the test analysis easier and more enjoyable.

 A sample of an HTML-log generated with the mentioned character limits (min: 50,000; max: 2,500,000) can be reviewed [here](https://htmlpreview.github.io/?https://github.com/heidi-holappa/tira-labra-2022/blob/master/test-data/compression-log.html).
 Please note that the htmlpreview web-application does not load images with relative paths.
 To view the HTML-report with images, download a copy of this project and view the content locally on your preferred browser, or review the images in the [Github -folder](https://github.com/heidi-holappa/tira-labra-2022/tree/master/test-data/images).